Sciatic nerve: first aid for sciatic pain

 Where is the sciatic nerve located in the body?

-The sciatic nerve, also known in the profession as nervus ischiadicus, is the thickest and longest nerve in the human body.
-It originates in the spinal cord and extends over the buttocks and legs down to the feet.
+The sciatic nerve is the thickest and longest nerve in the human body.
+It runs from the lower spine, through the buttocks, along the back of the thigh and down to the foot.

 Why does the sciatic nerve cause pain?

-An irritated or pinched sciatic nerve can trigger strong pain that runs from the back down the leg.
-This pain is frequently accompanied by sensory disturbances or even signs of paralysis.
+An irritated or pinched sciatic nerve can cause tingling and pulling sensations – but also strong pain – from the back down the leg.
+This pain is sometimes accompanied by sensory disturbances or even signs of paralysis.

 Possible causes of sciatic nerve pain